 Medical coding and billing specialists gather and process patient information, including medical history, examination results, symptoms, diagnostic tests, treatment history, and more.
 Once they obtain this history, medical coders are then responsible for ensuring the accuracy and patient confidentiality of these files as they present them to healthcare providers or insurance agencies. he main responsibility of medical coders is to create claims that match diagnoses, treatments, and procedures with the corresponding numeric codes.
 This information is entered into a database and then sent off to an insurance carrier, where it will be approved or denied.
 If all of the documentation is accurate, the claim will be approved, and the healthcare provider will be reimbursed.
 In the case that the claim is denied, the medical coder assumes the additional responsibility of investigating why the claim was rejected and making any updates to the claim.

-Associate degrees in medical billing and coding prepare students for careers in the health information technology sector.
+Online associate degrees in medical billing and coding prepare students for careers in the health information technology sector.
 Students develop techniques for efficiently collecting, maintaining, retrieving, and analyzing patient health information data.
 Core areas covered during training include basic medical knowledge, data management, and information technology.
 An applicant to an associate degree programs in this field should hold a high school diploma, GED, or equivalent, and have acceptable grades in communication, mathematics, and sciences.
 Most associate degree programs require completion of 60 credits over the course of two years.